ttoino/feup-cpm-proj2/README.md

 [Alpha Vantage API](https://www.alphavantage.co/): Used for fetching stock price data and news.

-[TwelveData API](https://twelvedata.com/): Used for historical and real-time stock data, providing a larger number of requests for seamless user experience.
+[TwelveData API](https://twelvedata.com/): Used for historical and real-time stock data, providing a larger number of requests for improved user experience.